ICSpark-Projects/Minecraft-Code-Gallery-Difficult/README.md

 ### Create another webpage of Minecraft coding references

 Apply conditional operators (<, >, <=, >=, ==, !=) to ranking minecraft armor.
 Apply the &&(and) and the ||(or) logical operators to when the player is able to go to sleep.
 Those conditions are when it's night time or there's a thunderstorm and when there's no hostile mobs nearby.
 Apply the !(not; negation) logical operator to when the mob is not hostile, the iron golem and snow golem won't attack that mob.
 No if/else statements are invovled, however, try to output text to the webpage via a JavaScript file.
+Also, when outputing JavaScript text on the webpage, try to incorporate "\n" in your ```console.log()```'s.